We all make mistakes when filling out our survey profiles.

 Because the information that you provide when filling out the profile is false, it is easy to forget it.

-The big problem is not remembering it !!!
+The big problem is remembering it!!

 When filling out a survey, it’s important to remember that there are no dumb questions.